Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Evaluations

 \subsection{Evaluation of Visual Recovery Quality}

-To evaluate the quality of the reconstructed images in terms of generating visually pleasing textures, we report mean absolute error (MAE) and peak signal-to-noise ratio (PSNR) to objectively quantify the prediction error, and spectral angle mapper (SAM) and the structural similarity index measure (SSIM) to subjectively measure the quality of reconstructed images from spectral similarity and structural similarity, respectively.
-Notably, with the benefit of the land cover annotations, we disentangle the performance of cloud removal methods over different land cover types by pixel-wise MAE and SAM metrics, as shown in Tab.~\ref{tab:sota}.
-And we choose two scenes to qualitatively evaluate visual recovery quality, as shown in Fig.~\ref{fig:visual_result}.
-We can see that the methods McGAN, SpA GAN and SAR-Opt-cGAN, which were developed on relatively small datasets with geographically and topographically homogeneous data, perform poorly in terms of generalizability on our Planet-CR dataset.
-Their results have relatively limited spectral fidelity.
+To evaluate the quality of the reconstructed images in terms of generating visually pleasing textures, {\revise we start by reporting the Mean Absolute Error (MAE) and Peak Signal-to-Noise Ratio (PSNR) as quantitative measures to assess the reconstruction error.
+These metrics offer valuable insights into the fidelity of the reconstructed images when compared to their original counterparts.
+Additionally, we utilize the Spectral Angle Mapper (SAM) and the Structural Similarity Index Measure (SSIM) to further evaluate the quality of the reconstructed images from the perspectives of spectral and structural similarity, which are more closely aligned with human visual perception.} Notably, with the benefit of the land cover annotations, we disentangle the performance of cloud removal methods over different land cover types by pixel-wise MAE and SAM metrics, as shown in Tab.~\ref{tab:sota}.
+The proposed Align-CR method outperforms the selected state-of-the-art cloud removal methods across all evaluated metrics, demonstrating its superiority in addressing the problem of MMRF-CR.
+It achieves a gain of about 1.68dB compared to DSen2-CR and a gain of about 0.54dB compared to GLF-CR in terms of PSNR.
+The McGAN, SpA GAN, and SAR-Opt-cGAN methods, which were developed on relatively small datasets with geographically and topographically homogeneous data, perform poorly in terms of generalizability on our \datasetname{} dataset.
+Their results have relatively limited spectral fidelity, as suggested by the values of the SAM metric in Tab.~\ref{tab:sota}.
 It indicates the need to take the point of global distribution into consideration when creating a practical dataset.
-Our method achieves the best performance overall, which can restore images with more details and fewer artifacts.
-It indicates the effectiveness and superiority of our method on restoring cloud-free images.
+In Fig.~\ref{fig:visual_result}, we choose 8 scenes to present a qualitative analysis of the reconstructed images.
+Our Align-CR method is able to handle various types of clouds, restoring images with more details and fewer artifacts.
 Moreover, we compare the results over different land cover types.
 We can find that removing clouds over urban land that has highly complex geometrical structures is more challenging than others.
-And we can find that the results over water do not perform well on SAM but relatively well on MAE.
-It indicates the challenge in maintaining the spectral fidelity over water.
+Urban land in SAR images is characterized by bright-pixel clusters with indistinct boundaries and structures, making it difficult to reconstruct corresponding pixels based on the spectral and texture characteristics of optical images.
+Besides, we can find that the results over water do not perform well on SAM but relatively well on MAE.
+It indicates the challenge of maintaining spectral fidelity over water.